mcruz206/LearnAI-Bootcamp/lab02.3-pcl_and_cognitive_services/README.md

 You'll want to "Build" the solution (right click on `ImageProcessing.sln` and select "Build").
 You also may have to reload the TestApp project, which you can do by right-clicking on it and selecting "Reload project".

 Before running the app, make sure to enter the Cognitive Services API keys in the `settings.json` file under the `TestApp` project.
-Once you do that, run the app, point it to any folder (you will need to unzip `sample_images` first) with images (via the `Select Folder` button), and it should generate results like the following, showing all the images it processed, along with a break down of unique faces, emotions and tags that also act as filters on the image collection.
+Once you do that, run the app, point it to any folder (you will need to unzip `sample_images` first) with images (via the `Select Folder` button), and it should generate results like the following, showing all the images it processed, along with a breakdown of unique faces, emotions and tags that also act as filters on the image collection.

 ![UWP Test App](./resources/assets/UWPTestApp.JPG)